Israel says it will allow limited deliveries of fuel to Gaza for aid needs

 "We need the fuel to make sure that our humanitarian support staff and workers can get from one place to another.
 If we don't have the fuel, we can't do that," Catherine Russell, the executive director of UNICEF, the United Nations agency for children, told NPR.
 "It does many things.
 It powers generators, which is what we need for the incubators in the hospitals.
 It powers water sanitation efforts."

 Since Oct.
-7, the day of the deadly Hamas attack on Israeli towns around Gaza, Israel's military campaign has killed at least 11,470 Palestinians, according to the Gaza Ministry of Health, which added that communications issues over the past week have caused "challenges in updating casualty figures."
+7, the day of the deadly Hamas attack on Israeli towns around Gaza that left 1,200 Israelis dead, Israel's military campaign has killed at least 11,470 Palestinians, according to the Gaza Ministry of Health, which added that communications issues over the past week have caused "challenges in updating casualty figures."
+About 240 hostages captured on Oct.
+7 are thought to remain in Gaza.

 Becky Sullivan and Michele Kelemen reported from Washington, D.C.
 Aya Batrawy contributed reporting from Dubai. contributed to this story